ATSDR Exposures Survey (ACE)

 An ACE may be requested when:

-• A toxic substance was released at levels that may cause acute human health effects.
+• A harmful substance was released at levels that may cause acute human health effects.

 • People are exposed and experienced acute health effects.

-An ACE asks people who may have been exposed detailed information on:
+The ACE asked people who may have been exposed detailed information on:

 • exposure history,